 It’s also possible that the insurance company might balk at reimbursing a patient for treatment via telemedicine or dispute the fee.
 The company might also recommend a doctor that does not provide telehealth care even though the employee’s injuries make leaving home for in-person treatment difficult or impossible.

-The insurance company is in business to make money for its shareholders and trains its adjusters and attorneys to devalue or deny expensive claims for any possible reason.
-If your claim is denied or the insurance company is slow or uncooperative about reimbursing you for covered expenses, a workers’ comp attorney can help you by taking the following actions if necessary:
+If your claim is denied or the insurance company is slow or uncooperative about reimbursing you for covered expenses, a workers’ comp attorney may help you by taking the following actions if necessary:

 - Requesting an informal conference

 - Requesting a Commission Review

 - Appealing to the SC Court of Appeals

 - Appealing to the SC Supreme Court

 Have You Been Injured On The Job?

 If you've been hurt at your job you can speak with a workers' compensation lawyer.
 Please contact us online or call our Charleston, South Carolina office directly at 843.488.2359 to schedule your consultation.
 We are also able to meet clients at our Conway, Florence, Myrtle Beach, Murrells Inlet, Mt.
 Pleasant, North Myrtle Beach or North Charleston office locations.